gdunn/sublime-behave-step-finder/README.md

 The following settings are available so far.

     {
-       "behave_features_path"  :  "features",
-       "behave_step_pattern"   :  ".*_steps.*\\.py",
+       "behave_steps_path"    : ["features/*_steps.py"],
        "behave_code_keywords" : ["given", "when", "then", "and", "but"] }

-The plugin looks for `behave_features_path` as a direct subdirectory of your project.
-Override this setting if your steps are located in a different subdirectory.
+The plugin looks for `behave_steps_path` as a direct subdirectory of your project.
+Override this setting if your steps can be located with a different pattern match.

-In the given features directory it uses the second setting for finding step-files recursively matching the `behave_step_pattern`

 For finding the matching step, behaveStepFinder needs to know which are the behave-keywords.
 Since there are different keywords beside English, you can configure them in `behave_code_keywords`.